-Treatment depends largely on the type of Castleman disease you have.
-Treatment for unicentric Castleman disease is almost always with surgery, while multicentric Castleman disease requires more systemic therapies.
+Treatment depends on the type of Castleman disease you have.

 Unicentric Castleman disease

 Unicentric Castleman disease can be cured by surgically removing the diseased lymph node.
-If the lymph node is in your chest or abdomen — which is often the case with unicentric disease — major surgery may be required to remove the node.
-This usually involves a hospital stay.
-If the affected node is in a place that's easy to access, such as in your underarm area or your neck, a simpler procedure may be performed that doesn't require hospitalization.
+If the lymph node is in your chest or abdomen — which is often the case — major surgery may be required.

-If surgical removal isn't possible, such as if the lymph node is difficult to get to, medications, such as the monoclonal antibody rituximab (Rituxan) or corticosteroids, may be used to shrink the lymph node.
-Radiation therapy may also be an effective way to destroy the affected tissue.
+If surgical removal isn't possible, medication may be used to shrink the lymph node.
+Radiation therapy also may be an effective way to destroy the affected tissue.

 Multicentric Castleman disease

-Surgery usually isn't an option for multicentric disease because of the number of lymph nodes involved, although sometimes removing an enlarged spleen may help ease symptoms.
+Surgery usually isn't an option for multicentric Castleman disease because of the number of lymph nodes involved.
+However, surgery to remove an enlarged spleen may be an option to help ease symptoms.

 You Are ...
 The Campaign for Mayo Clinic